Thanapong-Sk/my-frontend-projects/README.md

 Each project contains in its own branch so you can switch and explore them separately.
  ## Branches
 - `1-form-validation` – basic form validation with JavaScript
-- `2-tmdb-api-movie-app` – movie app using the TMDB API
-- `3-portfolio-website` – personal portfolio site
+- `2-portfolio-website` – personal portfolio site
-- `4-mini-e-commerce` – simple e-commerce demo
+- `3-mini-e-commerce` – simple e-commerce demo
 ## How to view
 1. Use the branch dropdown at the top of this repo.
 2. Select the branch you want.